-The remainder of the information provided here provides auxiliary information regarding some of the expenses an international student can expect to face during his four years at Thomas Aquinas College.
+Please see below for auxiliary information regarding some of the expenses an international student can expect to face during his four years at Thomas Aquinas College.

 Thomas Aquinas College cannot be responsible for unexpected medical expenses which may arise during the year.
 Therefore, each year an international student must purchase medical insurance which will protect him in the event of an accident or illness requiring major medical attention.
 Since the College does not have a campus-sponsored health insurance program, a student must purchase the requisite health insurance from an independent insurance agent.
 The College has brochures from several such insurance companies.
 These brochures are available upon request.

 The cost of health insurance may be more than $450, depending upon the level of coverage purchased, the student’s age and health, and the overall insurance market conditions.
 The student is responsible for making sure that insurance coverage is purchased each year.
 He must inform the College's Business Manager of the amount of the insurance premium each year so that a check may be disbursed from the student's escrow account to the insurance agency.